 A hospital has had numerous patient feedback surveys with complaints about long waiting times.
 The harried staff tries hard, but they all want to deliver the utmost in customer care and they feel that takes time.
 The hospital leader invites a consultant to spend several days observing operations.
 She creates a value stream map and shows many areas of opportunity, recommending a Lean approach.

-The hospital hires the consultant to work with one specific area, the emergency room.
+The hospital hires a consultant to work with one specific area, the emergency room.
 They use spaghetti maps, 5S, SMED, standard work, and other Lean tools and see a reduction in average wait time from 5 hours to 45 minutes, earning a WOW from hospital leadership.
 A steering team researches best practices in health care improvement while attending an annual hospital conference and decides to continue on the Lean path.
 They identify multiple in-house facilitators, provide training, and work systematically through opportunities identified in an updated and expanded value stream map across multiple departments in the hospital.

 A manufacturing organization with numerous repetitive and partially automated processes wants to address quality issues.
 The workforce consists of staff engineers and long-term operators very skilled in their assigned processes and committed to delivering high quality.
 The steering team decides to introduce Six Sigma.